 Australia … It isn’t the first place people think about when it comes to skiing destinations, but locals know that our local ski resorts can more than hold their own once snow season rolls around.

-- New South Wales (NSW) has a warmer climate, however, the altitude of the resorts is generally higher so the season is not any shorter than their Southern neighbors.
+- New South Wales (NSW) has a warmer climate.
+However, the resorts are generally at a higher altitude, so the season is not any shorter than their Southern neighbors.

-- Victoria is the Australian state with the most ski resorts, having a key balance of a cooler climate and large population
+- Victoria is the Australian state with the most ski resorts.
+It’s blessed with a key balance of a cooler climate and large population

-- Tasmania, while being the coldest of the three destinations, is by far the least populous.
-This restricts resort options, but there are still opportunities if that’s where you wish to journey.
+- Tasmania is definitely the coldest of the three destinations.
+Because it is by far the least populous, you’ll find that your resort options are more limited.
+However, there are some excellent opportunities if that’s where you wish to journey.